MiahDrao97/iter_z/README.md

     // reset the reversed iterator to set the original to the end of its sequence reversed.reset();

-    // length should be equal, but indexes reversed try testing.expectEqual(3, reversed.len());
+    // length should be equal
-    // 3 is now at index 0, where it is actually index 2 on the original and the slice try testing.expectEqual(0, reversed.getIndex());
+    try testing.expectEqual(3, reversed.len());

     try testing.expectEqual(3, reversed.next().?);
     try testing.expectEqual(2, reversed.next().?);